kavia-common/simple-to-do-list-301448-301458/todo_frontend/README.md

 # Todo Frontend - React Application

 This is a React-based frontend for the Todo application.
 It provides a clean, modern UI for managing todo items with add, edit, delete, and complete functionality.
+The application features a stylish design with light/dark theme support and toast notifications for user feedback.

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with blue and cyan accent colors
+- **Modern UI**: Clean, responsive design with blue (#3b82f6) and cyan (#06b6d4) accent colors
+- **Light/Dark Theme**: Toggle between light and dark modes with theme preference persistence
+- **Toast Notifications**: Visual feedback for all actions (add, edit, delete, complete)
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
 - **Full CRUD**: Create, read, update, delete, and mark todos as complete
+- **Accessible**: Keyboard navigation and screen reader support

+## New Features

+### Theme Toggle
+- Click the sun/moon icon in the top-right corner of the header to switch between light and dark themes
+- Theme preference is automatically saved in localStorage and persists across sessions
+- Smooth transitions between themes for a pleasant user experience

+### Toast Notifications
+- **Add Todo**: Green success toast with ✅ icon
+- **Edit Todo**: Green success toast with 📝 icon
+- **Delete Todo**: Green success toast with 🗑️ icon
+- **Complete Todo**: Green success toast with ✔️ or ↩️ icon
+- **Errors**: Red error toast with detailed error message
+- Toasts auto-dismiss after 2-5 seconds and can be manually dismissed
+- All toasts appear in the top-right corner

 ## Backend Integration